-Step 4: If you are gluten-intolerant or have celiac disease or are just trying to eat less gluten, check out my gluten-free page.
+Step 4: If you are gluten-intolerant or have celiac disease (check out my Celiac Disease Program for more information if you are experiencing symptoms) or are just trying to eat less gluten, check out my gluten-free page.

 Step 5: If you are Paleo or are trying to follow a lower carbohydrate grain-free lifestyle, check out my grain-free page.

 Step 6: If you eat dairy, I suggest to my clients you always stick with organic.
 This goes for all milk, yogurt, cheese, ice creams, etc. My favorite brand is Organic Valley.
 Applegate Farms also sells great organic cheeses.

 Step 7: If you are vegan looking for a clean protein powder I suggest the following Clean brands: Sprout Living, Vega, Amazing Grass, Garden of Life and Nutiva.

 Step 8: If you eat seafood, I suggest you purchase it fresh and stay away from farm-raised.

 Step 9: If you eat eggs, I suggest you eat organic eggs or organic egg whites.
 My favorite brand of organic eggs is Organic Valley.